benolenick/Boltzmann_retrieval/README.md

 ## The insight (from protein folding)

 Protein folding finds the correct 3D structure by minimizing free energy across the entire chain of amino acids.
-We apply the same principle: **the best retrieval result is the one where the entire sequence of facts has minimum energy** — meaning every fact connects strongly to its neighbors in the chain.
+We apply the same principle: **the best retrieval result is the one where the entire sequence of facts has minimum energy**, meaning every fact connects strongly to its neighbors in the chain.

 | Concept | Biology | Our Implementation |
 |---------|---------|-------------------|